Raaynbo/pixel-sketch/plan.md

     create the missing html core struct to the page style added html

-4 - BONUS
+3.1 - Add a modal for enhanced UX while resizing the grid HTML CS JS

+3.2 - Add a div explaining all the interactions with the grid - HTML CSS JS

+3.3 - Add a feature that react differently when interacting with an already colored cell - JS 4 - BONUS
     create a "About" page and trigger it by js
     Add personal info and link to github and placeholder for future blog inside